zakarigassol/profile/README.md

 - 💞️ I’m looking to collaborate on Secure web development projects and also Cybersecurity projects including threat analysis and mitigation strategies.

-- 📫 How to reach me
-   Email: zakariu79@gmail.com
-   linkedin.com/in/zakari-usman-b070231a5

 - 😄 Pronouns: he/him

 - ⚡ Fun fact: When I'm not studying, you'll probably find me watching football games/ news or watching travel adventure videos on the internet!